hageyahhoo/Agile2020/Agile2020.md

 ## 6. WHAT'S NEXT?
 Currently, we have been trying and investigating the following ideas for further improvements.

 The first one is building `Testable and Disposable Infrastructure`.
 Currently, we don't have enough production-like test environments.
-It makes us hard to test enough to detect bugs and reproduce outages quickly without fear for misoperating and misconfiguring.
+It makes us hard to test enough to detect bugs and reproduce outages quickly without fear for operation miss and misconfiguration.
 It becomes a huge barrier for testing.
-Therefore, we have been trying to build production-like test environments with Container and it's orchestration mechanism with Docker and Kubernetes for making testing easier without fear.
+Therefore, we have been trying to build production-like test environments with Container and its orchestration mechanism with Docker and Kubernetes for making testing easier without fear.
 We are aiming to provide immutable and disposable containers, and a way of building their relationships easily.
-We named this idea and mechanism as Testable and Disposable Infrastructure.
+We named this idea and mechanism as "Testable and Disposable Infrastructure".
 As a preparation, we are adapting to [Testcontainers](https://www.testcontainers.org/) for testing persistence layer like RDBMS and NoSQL.

-⭐️
-The second is to organize testing ideas, terminologies, and techniques.
-- There are confusion among test automation not only for Microservices.
-- Hackathon events
-    Held hackathon events for Karate and some teams could implement tests for their APIs within 2 hours.

-⭐️
-The last one is to adopt to `Design Sprint` for Technical Problems. lots of problems and solutions.
-But it depends on each product and team's culture.
-Therefore, we continue inspect and adapt approach to test and find proper ways by utilizing the idea `Design Sprint`.
+The second one is to organize ideas, terminology, and techniques of Test Automation.
+There are lots of confusion about the difference among Unit Testing, Integration Testing, API Testing, End-to-end Testing, and so on.
+It is more than Microservices.
+Therefore, we started summing up those points as a guideline and reference implementations.
+We clarified how to distinguish Test Levels and design each test as a guideline.
+Additionally, we implemented and shared reference implementations of them company-wide.
+Moreover, we held Hackathon events for teaching Karate.
+At the first event, attendees could implement tests for their product's APIs within 2 hours.

+The last one is experimenting `Design Sprint` for solving complex technical problems at a brownfield product.
+We have been working with one product development team which develops and operates mature product.
+There are lots of problems, ideas to solve them, and huge confusion.
+To clarify each problem, prioritize each idea, and experiment whether the idea is valuable or not, we started utilizing an idea named Design Sprint.
+We try new ideas within 1-week cycle.
+We gather feedbacks and decide whether to proceed the idea or switch to other one within this short cycle.
+We continue this inspection and adaptation approach until solving problems.
+Currently, this team is adapting to Testcontainers and "Testable and Disposable Infrastructure" with this approach.
 <br />
 <br />
 <br />